khuyentran1401/production-ready-data-science-code/chapter7_unit_testing/05_mocking/README.md

 # Mocking External Dependencies

-This example demonstrates how to use mocking to test functions that depend on external services like databases, APIs, or file systems without actually connecting to them.
+Use mocking to test functions that depend on external services without actually connecting to them.

-## What This Example Shows

-- **pytest-mock basics**: Using the `mocker` fixture for mocking
-- **Mocking return values**: Controlling what mocked functions return
-- **Mocking side effects**: Simulating errors and exceptions
-- **Patching**: Replacing external dependencies in tests
-- **Isolation**: Testing your code logic without external dependencies

 ## Files